CoreumFoundation/coreum-docs/src/tokens/transactions.md

 ## Whitelist Transaction

 Whitelist transactions affect the whitelist setting (if present) of a token.
-These
+Accounts included in the whitelist are allowed to hold (send / recieve) and trade tokens.